-It is important to record the owners approval in written form.
+It is important to record the owners’ approval in written form.
 If the approval is only verbal, you might have problems with a change of the owner.

 My experience with charging a Tesla at home

 I live in an apartment building with four flats for rent.
-When I decided to buy a Tesla, I asked a Tesla-recommended electrician to make me an quote for a charging option before I bought the car.
+When I decided to buy a Tesla, I asked a Tesla-recommended electrician to make me a quote for a charging option before I bought the car.
 We looked at the situation and I described my wish for a 3-phase charging possibility with at least 11kW for ~55Km charging of an older Model S per hour.
-The electrician offered a solution with the Tesla Wall Connector as charging station, because this charging station is a very good product with a good price-performance ratio.
+The electrician offered a solution with the Tesla Wall Connector as charging station because this charging station is a good product with a good price-performance ratio.
 I could have used the UMC adapter supplied with the vehicle, but I preferred to leave it in the vehicle in case I needed it on remote places.
-Also every time after charging packing the UMC and unpacking it again later was too cumbersome for me.
+Also, every time after charging packing the UMC and unpacking it again later was too cumbersome for me.

 The plan was to connect the power cable directly to my flats power meter at the distributor panel in the basement.
 The cable would be laid through three walls and along the ceiling for about 20 meters to the garage.
 Of course everything was done professionally with cable ducts and FI protection according to Tesla’s specifications.
 I then discussed this proposal with the owner.

-Anyone who is well prepared and collects information in advance can be quite successful in convincing their property owner of the benefits of electric cars.
+Anyone who is well-prepared and collects information in advance can be quite successful in convincing their property owner of the benefits of electric cars.
 Of course, sometimes it takes a little luck, but the more distributed electric cars will be, the easier it is.